bbugyi200/cookie/README.md

 the following format: `[{NAME}.]{ID}.{FILETYPE}` where `{NAME}` is optional and can be used as a custom specifier for the template, `{ID}` is an integer, and `{FILETYPE}` is the filetype of the template.

-It is important to note that `{FILETYPE}` is decided by vim and will NOT always be (though it usually is) the same as the filetype's traditional extension.
-For example, python templates must use `python` instead of `py`.

 See my personal [templates] for examples on how you can use templates.

 ##### Why do I need the {ID} part of the template syntax?